brazilian-utils/brutils-python/README_EN.md

 ### is_valid_email

-Check if a string corresponds to a valid email.
-The rules for validating an email address generally follow the specifications defined by RFC 5322 (updated by RFC 5322bis), which is the widely accepted standard for email address formats.
+Check if a string corresponds to a valid email address.

+Args:
+  * email (str): The input string to be checked.

+Returns:
+  * bool: True if email is a valid email address, False otherwise.

+Example:

 ```python
 from brutils import is_valid_email